Diversity, Equity, and Inclusion

 Today, we acknowledge our past and continue to work towards bettering ourselves.
 Diversity and inclusion are vital to the success of any organization.
 Together we can make Tri Delta an organization that enriches our campus community and contributes to a diverse global society.
 The conversations we’ve had over the past few months have been long overdue.
 It is time to take action to educate our members and create a more inclusive and anti-racist community.
 This is only a first step; as we continue to learn and engage in conversations around racism in our community, we will refine and expand upon our commitments.
 Tri Delta was nationally founded on the belief that we should be "kind alike to all and think more of the woman's inner self and character than of her personal appearance."
 Our chapter works to uphold this founding motto and values the individuality of each of our sisters.
 We recognize the importance of speaking out against injustice and inequality around the world, in our country, and within our own community.

 Main Purpose of DEI Committee

 - Help members feel comfortable within Gamma Eta as well as in our individual interactions with those outside of our chapter (both on and off campus)

 - Continue the chapter’s education on topics pertaining to diversity, equity, and inclusion

 - Collaborating with cultural clubs and other organizations on campus

-- Working to change recruitment practices to make it a more inclusive and comfortable space
+- Working to improve recruitment practices to make the process more inclusive

-- Educating Gamma Eta of sorority life’s discriminatory and racist past, including that of our own chapter
+- Educating Gamma Eta of discriminatory and racist past of historically white sororities

 - Continuing our chapter-wide conversations on racial issues and related movies, articles, podcasts, events, etc.